 Those constitutional provisions were cast aside during the progressive era about 100 years ago, when, during a period of just five years, the Constitution was amended so that the states lost their place at the federal table and Congress could tax incomes, and the feds got a new printing press for cash in the form of the Federal Reserve.

-The duo did so by inverting the concept of limited government.
+I have described this dreadful time in our history in my new book, "Theodore and Woodrow: How Two American Presidents Destroyed Constitutional Freedom."
+(Buy the book for 41% off the cover price by clicking here or in KINDLE at a 52% discount, $11.99 by clicking here) The duo did so by inverting the concept of limited government.
 With the exception of Abraham Lincoln, every president from George Washington to TR's predecessor, William McKinley, accepted the truism that the federal government is one of limited powers, and it may only in engage in behavior that is specifically authorized by the Constitution or reasonably inferable therefrom.

 Theodore Roosevelt and Woodrow Wilson, who ran against each other and who hated each other, turned this value on its head.
 They jointly argued that the Constitution does not mean what it says and is not the Supreme Law of the Land as it states.
 They held that the federal government can do whatever it wishes unless those wishes are expressly prohibited by the Constitution.

 For 100 years, the Republican Party resisted the progressive onslaught.
 As recently as this past election just a few weeks ago, Republicans argued that increased tax revenue, whether from increased tax rates or from decreased tax deductions, effectively moves wealth from the productive sector and delivers it to the consuming sector — which would be the government.